byuflowlab/VortexLattice.jl/README.md

 Drela, M. Flight Vehicle Aerodynamics.
 MIT Press, 2014.

 <a id="2">[2]</a>
 Katz, J., and Plotkin A. Low-Speed Aerodynamics.
-Vol. 13.
 Cambridge University Press, 2001.